tahsin2627/nextjs-spotify-api-template/README.md

 ### Building an Interface with shadcn/ui

 This template comes with an optional components library: [shadcn/ui](https://ui.shadcn.com/docs).
-Unlike many components libraries, shadcn/ui allows you to fully custom your components by placing them in a `components/ui` folder instead of the usual `node_modules`, granting you access to all properties.
+Unlike many components libraries, shadcn/ui allows you to fully customize your components by placing them in a `components/ui` folder instead of the usual `node_modules`, granting you access to all properties.
 Here's an exemple of how to create a Card:

 ```tsx
 import {